mckennapsean/scorrplot/README.md

 - **subwayStops** : subway stop ridership in different regions of NYC
 - **subwayTime** : subway ridership across the years in NYC

-Then, for any demo name above:
+Then, for any demo name above, you *must open a terminal window* and type:

     R
     library(scorr)